“Mrs. John Barry: A Patriot in Her Own Right”

 Sarah chose to ease her grief by maintaining close contact with her nieces and nephews and their children.
 Her main anchors were her adopted son, Patrick Hayes and his wife, Elizabeth ‘Betsy’ Keen.
 Betsy was the daughter of Sarah’s Uncle William Keen.
 The Hayes children brought great joy and love to Sarah’s life.
 They were: John Barry Hayes, Sarah Barry Hayes, Thomas Hayes, Isaac Austin Hayes and Patrick Barry Hayes.
 The youngest, Patrick Barry Hayes, “served as the Chief Clerk of the House of representatives in Washington, D.C.
 1855.

 Mrs. John Barry died at age 77, at her home, on November 13, 1831 and is buried alongside her husband at Saint Mary’s Catholic Churchyard in Philadelphia.
 Her portrait now hangs in the offices of the Charles Evans Cemetery Co. in Reading, Pennsylvania.
 Charles Evans was a prominent attorney who donated the 1st 25 acres and $2,000. to establish the cemetery, leaving a $67,000 endowment for future support in his will.
 He was the husband of Sarah’s niece, Mary Keen, daughter of Reynold and Sarah’s sister, Christiana.
 The fact that Sarah’s portrait still holds a place of honor in this modern day office indicates how much she was loved by her family.

 Sarah Austin Barry: A Patriot in Her Own Right.

 This website was designed and maintained by Jo Solley Hansen Webmaster.
 Now assisted by Peg Pappelardo.

-Website last updated: October 2020
+Website last updated: November 2020